varnish/Varnish-Book/varnish_book.rst

 Statistical tools:

-- ``varnishstat`` is used to **access global counters**.
-It provides overall statistics, e.g the number of total requests, number of objects and more.
+- ``varnishstat`` is used to access **global counters**.
+It provides overall statistics, e.g the number of total requests, number of objects, and more.
 - ``varnishtop`` reads the Varnish log and presents a continuously updated list of the most commonly occurring log entries.
 - ``varnishhist`` reads the Varnish log and presents a continuously updated histogram showing the distribution of the last *N* requests by their processing.

 .. container:: handout

-   If you have multiple Varnish instances on the same machine, you need to specify ``-n <name>`` both when starting Varnish and when starting the corresponding tools.
+   If you have multiple Varnish instances on the same machine, you need to specify ``-n <name>`` both when starting Varnish and when using the tools.
    This option is used to specify the instance of ``varnishd``, or the location of the shared memory log.
    All log tools (including ``varnishadm``) also take a ``-n`` option.

    In this course, we focus on the two most important tools: ``varnishlog`` and ``varnishstat``.
-   Unlike all other tools, ``varnishstat`` does not read from entries from Varnish log, but global counters.
+   Unlike all other tools, ``varnishstat`` does not read entries from the Varnish log, but from global counters.
    However, we include ``varnishstat`` in this section, because it is useful to use it with ``varnishlog`` to analyze your Varnish installation.
    You can find more details about ``varnishncsa``, ``varnishtop`` and ``varnishhist`` in `Appendix B: Varnish Programs`_.